mueeze/Group14/README.md

 To identify the fraudulent transactions based on the amount, I stored the values in variable fraud and then plot the fraudulent transactions based on time.
 See Scatter plot below.
 ![](https://github.com/mueeze/Group14/blob/Jared-Murray/Amount%20of%20fraudulent%20transactions.png)

+Please note that this project is a continuous project over the next 4 weeks.